vemomoto/vemomoto/docs/ci_rvm.rst

    # parameter space to make them interpretable)
    print("The estimate is: k={:5.3f}, p={:5.3f}".format(*transform_parameters(result.x)))

-   # Define gradient and Hessian
-   jac = nd.Gradient(logL)
-   hess = nd.Hessian(logL)

-   # Find confidence intervals for all parameters.
+   # Find 95% confidence intervals for all parameters.
-   # Note: For complicated problems, it is worthwile doing this in parallel.
+   # Note: For complicated problems, it is worthwhile to do this in parallel.
    #       However, then we would need to encapsulate the procedure in a
-   #       method and define the likelihood function, gradient, and Hessian
-   #       on the top level of the module.
+   #       method and define the likelihood function on the top level of the module.
-   CIs = find_CI(result.x, logL, jac, hess,
+   CIs = find_CI(result.x, logL, alpha=0.95,
                  disp=True) # the disp argument lets the algorithm print
                             # status messages.